elementor/elementor-developers-docs/src/cli/experiments-deactivate.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Advanced" />

-Elementor users get access to experimental features which are not officially released.
+Elementor users can access experimental features which have not been officially released.
 Those experiments can be deactivated from the admin panel or from the command line using the `experiments deactivate` command.

 ## Command